 While nearly everything that we do is covered by most health insurances, there are a few tests that we offer

 in CDH that are not covered by all insurances.
 For instance,

 Computerized Dynamic Posturography (CDP) is covered by Medicare, but not covered by either

 Cigna or Blue Cross Blue Shield.
 Tilt-table testing has a wildly different set of requirements for coverage across insurers.
+VHIT testing is sometimes covered and sometimes not.
 Often we simply do not know whether we will be paid for our work.

 For CDP tests, in persons not covered by Medicare, following the recommendation of insurance carriers, we require a signed